Krabi · Town Guide

 There are no cars on the island and just a few motorcycles.
 Everything is transported by foot, in a wheelbarrow or by boat.
 For more information, click here to go to the Phi Phi Islands Guide page.

-As with most beach destinations in Thailand, the best time for gay travellers to visit Krabi is outside of peak school holiday periods, during the non-monsoon months of October through April.
+As with most beach destinations in Thailand, the best time for gay travelers to visit Krabi is outside of peak school holiday periods, during the non-monsoon months of October through April.

 Ao Nang and Railay Beach are the most popular areas with tourists.
 Click here to see our Krabi Hotel recommendations.